cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/observation.md

 * The `comments` field may have RTF or other formatted data rather than simple text.
 This is an issue that will be resolved in a future correction.
 We are investigating alternative solutions to fix this.

-* Social History results won't be affected by _lastUpdated parameter, results may contain social history records out of the given timeframe.

 * Searching records with vital-signs category by code with proprietary system will result in empty response.

 * When multiple pages of Observation results are returned for a single query: